 Definition | It is the measurable changes in a person. | It is the qualitative as well as quantitative changes in a person. |

-Type of change | Physical changes like changes in height or weight. | Changes in personality, intelligence, behavior, skills etc. |
+Type of change | Physical changes like changes in height or weight. | Changes in personality, intelligence, behavior, skills, etc. |

-Reason | Biological changes depending on parental genes and nutrition. | Transformation depending on the environment a person is living in. |
+Reason | Biological changes depending on parental genes and nutrition. | Transformation depends on the environment a person is living in. |

-Appearance | Physical appearance’s changes. | Personality changes. |
+Appearance | Physical appearance changes. | Personality changes. |

-Noticeable | Easily noticeable since it is an external change. | Can not be noticed easily since it is an internal change. |
+Noticeable | Easily noticeable since it is an external change. | It cannot be noticed easily since it is an internal change. |

 What is Growth?